mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 Now because any statement might be actually a sequence of statements separated by semicolon, we use `sepBy1` to parse at least one statement.
 The result is a list of statements.
-We also allow grouping statements by the parenthesis, which is useful, for instance, in the `while` loop.
+We also allow grouping statements by parentheses, which is useful, for instance, in the `while` loop.

 ```haskell
 stmt :: Parser Stmt